skellock/typescript-with-electron-react-kit/docs/stack.md

 Can't imagine doing web differently to be honest.
 I'm sure we will soon, but for mid-2017, this is dominating.

+> **rebass**

+I'm not sure if I'll keep this one, but it's looking good for now.
+It brings a great way to stitch together UIs.

+It brings, however, a butt-tonne of dependencies (29) including, most notably, `styled-components` although that is behind the scenes.

 ## State Management